-- Improvements to junctions including; Circular Road South/Berechurch Road and Shrub End Road/Maldon Road. - Improvements to manage the flow of traffic along Gosbecks Road and Berechurch Hall Road. - Improvements to public transport including potential east / west service and bus priority at junctions, especially where buses are experiencing delays. - Improvements to routes for walking and cycling including links to the Garrison and Boadicea Routes and complete gaps in the network.
+- Improvements to junctions including; Circular Road South/Berechurch Road and Shrub End Road/Maldon Road. - Improvements to manage the flow of traffic along Gosbecks Road and Berechurch Hall Road. - Improvements to public transport including potential east / west service and bus priority at junctions, especially where buses are experiencing delays. - Improvements to routes for walking, cycling and horse riding where appropriate, including links to the Garrison and Boadicea Routes and complete gaps in the network.